D7ry/HKANNO-Batch-Processor/README.md

 # Skysa Batch Annotator
 convenience tool to batch edit hkx, untested.
-Now only supports adding attackStart annos for new Skysa.
+Now only supports adding annos for Skysa.

 How to use: